Tracktion/waveform_manual/docs/waveform_user_guide/Waveform-User-Guide.md

   In write mode, automation is continously written.
 This can be dangerous as as soon as you start play back, whatever value the parameters have will overwrite the existing automation.
 You should prefer touch or latch modes.

-For modes that enable writing (touch/latch/write), global automation write must also be enabled.
+> 📝 **Note:** For modes that enable writing (touch/latch/write), global automation write must also be enabled.
 If it is not, the A buttons will be greyed out to indicate automation won't be written.

 > 💡 **Tip:** When a track has a parameter that is being written, the track's A button and the global automation write button will flash to indicate this.